steffahn/rust-feature-ideas/brainstorming.md

 *	Have types that disallow default/implicit drop, as perhaps an extension to the current `must_use` warning.
 Of course `leak` would still work, but it’s a useful strong lint to thinks that you can only “properly” get rid of in a more complex manner, especially if that manner needs some extra arguments.

+*	Borrowing parts of something: The basic problem is that you cannot model fields with methods currently.
+This also means that proper “properties” syntax is not really possible in a way where they behave the same as fields do.
+One problem is that fields can borrow only that part of the struct whereas methods called on the struct must keep the whole thing occupied.
+	There could be syntax for a reference to the whole struct but with access to certain fields only.
+Furthermore there is fan-out:
+	Certain parts could be borrowed for longer than others, go into different result types, or only be used inside the method itself.

+	*	Would need to be able to borrow fields.
+Would be nice to have: multiple fields, named (abstract) groups of fields, support array indices and ranges if indices (no need for split_mut).
+For this, some kind of `const` functionality for overlap-tests is needed.
+For instance an associated (usually enum) type allowing indices, sets and ranged, with implementations for overlap-checks could do the trick.

+	*	Another thing that fields do is destructuring.
+This seems more complicated to abstract upon.
+You would perhaps need a way to disjointly union areas, and get the complement, and finally pass the result as a const parameter to the destructor that also only gets a reference on that area.
+And this is only for the static stuff...
+IIRC there are probably drop-check flags on individual fields, too, and this kind of compatibility shall not be lost either.
+Finally, with indexing, indices are often only available at run-time.
+(Damn it, `split_mut` probably stays...)
+It could be possible to do some overlap-ckecks at runtime, however what to do if these fail?
+Panics are somewhat surprising; so possibly something with `Option`...

+*	Go towards linear-ish types with something that is not like `must_use` bound to functions but instead to types in a sense that they must be either destructured or passed to `drop` in a place where all the fields are visible and not `must_use`.
+A light version might also allow as an opt-in for a type to allow explicit `drop` in general.